Deminder/ShutdownTimer/README.md

 - Root shutdown protection
   - Toggle `shutdown ${REQUESTED_MINUTES + 1}` command with shutdown timer (for *Poweroff* and *Reboot*)
-  - Protection against gnome-shell terminating, e.g. when logging out
+  - Protection against gnome-shell terminating, e.g., when logging out
   - If privileged script is not installed, `shutdown` command is run as user

 - Check command